SushantBhasin/aem-spa-page-model-manager/README.md

 # spa-page-model-manager
-The PageModelManager provides access to the model of a page
+The PageModelManager provides access to the model of the page

 ## Development